Winchesterrrr/ChallengeGenerator/README.md

  Create Python app that can:
     * Provides a CLI Challenger Generator to add players and scores
     * Use OOP to manage objects
-    * Serves tha challenges via Flask so other teams can consume them (use with ngrok to espose publicly)
+    * Serves the challenges via Flask so other teams can consume them (use with ngrok to expose publicly)
     * Includs Git/Github usage notes and a full README.md for documentation